ittechhunter/ithunter101/README.md

 I am a 𝙁𝙪𝙡𝙡-𝙎𝙩𝙖𝙘𝙠 𝙎𝙤𝙛𝙩𝙬𝙖𝙧𝙚 𝙚𝙣𝙜𝙞𝙣𝙚𝙚𝙧 & **_Blockchain developer_**.
 Over the last 10 years, I've taken a deep dive into website development.
 I love unique challenges and working on projects that are truly impacting users positively!
 Also, I love working with teams (but can work independently) and in a company with a great culture.
 Does your company/team appreciate clean, lean, and scalable solutions?
 Values TDD?
 If yes, kindly reach out!
 I have startup experience and am very proud to make a few impacts that helped a couple of startups land deals and progress through their series of funding.
 In terms of skills/experience accumulated over a decade, my main skills are React / Vue / AngularJS / Angular.
-And I am very strong at Node.js, Python, Ruby, Golang, Rust as well as a more traditional language like PHP.
+And I am very strong at Node.js, Python, Ruby, Golang, Rust, Dart, Kotlin, Flutter as well as a more traditional language like PHP.
 I also have taken a deep dive into the world behind the screen which involves system designs, databases, security, servers, optimisation and also promising technologies like Blockchain and PWAs.

 ## 𝑺𝒌𝒊𝒍𝒍 𝑺𝒆𝒕
 <div align="center">